Doing well in a job interview has nothing to do with luck!

 The fact is the same interview questions arise time and again.

-Get your interview answers right and you greatly increase your chances of a job offer.
+Know how to answer your interview questions and you greatly increase your chances of a job offer.
 But where do you begin?

-These are my general guidelines which I give you candidates I coach.
+These are my general guidelines which I give to candidates I coach.
 They are very simple and easy to remember and can make a big difference to the way you communicate.

 2. Blow your own Trumpet: Avoid the use of qualifying phrases which weaken your answer, for example if asked about your strengths, avoid statements such as: